How to Properly Test a Garage Door Balance

 5. Test the Garage Door Balance

 Test the garage door balance and repeat the steps above if needed.
-If the door is pulling up, you’ll need to reduce the torque amount that the springs produce by unwinding them slightly, and vice versa.
+If the door is pulling up, you’ll need to reduce the torque that the springs produce by unwinding them slightly, and vice versa.

-Note that the spring’s torque must accommodate the garage door’s travel distance.
-A basic formula is: for each 1 foot, apply 1 full turn (you may go beyond that, but not less).
-For example, if your garage door is 7’ high, the springs must have at least 7 full turns.
-If your garage door is 8’ high, the springs must have at least 8 full turns and so on (with the exception of torsion springs that have an inner diameter of more than 2″).
-A torsion assembly with springs that aren’t sufficiently deflected will not keep the cables tight around the pulleys, resulting in the garage door coming off the tracks.
+If your garage door is 8’ high, the springs must have at least 7 full turns and so on (with the exception of torsion springs that have an inner diameter of more than 2″).
+A torsion assembly with springs that aren’t sufficiently deflected will not keep the cables tight around the pulleys, which might cause the garage door to come off the tracks.

-How to Balance A Garage Door with Side Springs (Extension Springs)
+How to Balance a Garage Door with Side Springs (Extension Springs)

-Extension spring are more common in 1 piece garage door settings and are easier to adjust.
-Bring the garage door to a fully open position.
-Make sure that the garage is secured in its place by placing a long enough 2×4 or a ladder at the end of it.
 Once the garage door is properly secured, remove the spring’s hook from the bottom chain and insert it in the desired chain link.
 If the garage door is heavy, insert the hook to a chain link that is closer to the jamb or wall in order to increase the spring stretch, and vice versa.
 In cases where the garage door cannot be balanced by adjusting the extension springs, the hinges and hardware will need to be adjusted as well.

 Leave a Reply